We can rebuild it. We have the technology. We can make it better than it was. Better, stronger, faster…

 What's changed in WeVideo

-We’ve made some serious improvements under the hood to improve editor functionality and performance.
+We’ve made some serious improvements under the hood to improve our video editor functionality and performance.
 You won’t see these, but you’ll feel your workflows become more efficient.
 That’s the magic right there – making your creative process as easy as it can be.

 That said, we’ve also made a few changes to where features are and what they look like.
 Let’s walk you through them.